Australia shelves planned extradition treaty with China

-CANBERRA, Australia (AP) — The Australian government has shelved a planned extradition treaty with China rather than allow the Senate reject it over human rights concerns.
+CANBERRA, Australia (AP) — The Australian government on Tuesday shelved a planned extradition treaty with China rather than allow the Senate to reject it over human rights concerns.

-Foreign Minister Julie Bishop said senior ministers decided Tuesday not to proceed with the treaty after the opposition Labor Party declared it would block it in the Senate.
+Foreign Minister Julie Bishop said senior ministers decided not to proceed with trying to ratify the treaty after the opposition Labor Party declared it would block it in the Senate.
+Labor was the conservative government’s last hope of getting the treaty through the upper house a decade after it was signed.

-Bishop says she will renew negotiations with China and Labor to find a compromise that the Senate will accept.
+Bishop said she would renew negotiations with China and Labor to find a compromise that the Senate would accept.

-Former conservative Prime Minister John Howard’s government signed the treaty in 2007 only weeks before it was defeated in general elections, so it was never ratified.
+“China has asked us to uphold our end of the deal which is to ratify the treaty and that’s what we’ve been seeking to do,” Bishop told reporters.

 Most Read Stories